JereKuusela/valheim-expand_world/README.md

 Each file can be disabled from the main .cfg file to improve compatibility and performance (less network usage and processing when joining the server).

-All files with the same start will be loaded.
-For example both `expand_biomes.yaml` and `expand_biomes_custom.yaml` would get loaded to biomes.
+Data can be split to multiple files.
+The files are loaded alphabetically in reverse order.
+For example `expand_biomes_custom.yaml` would be loaded first and then `expand_biomes.yaml`.

 ## Biomes